a-r-d/a-r-d.github.io/_posts/2022-08-14-bureaucracy-navigation-as-a-service.markdown

 date: 2022-08-14
 layout: post
 slug: 2022-08-14-bureaucracy-navigation-as-a-services
-title: bureaucracy navigation as a service startup ideas
+title: Bureaucracy navigation as a service startup ideas
 description: Trying to define whole categories of software related to automating bureaucracy and why they are good businesses.
 ---